Skip to main content

 • Write specific, detailed requirements to reduce unnecessary steps.

-• Start a new chat when the agent is exhausted.
+• Start a new chat when the conversation gets too long.

 • Use your daily credits before they reset — they don’t carry over.